 Rhabdomyolysis describes the breakdown of striated muscles with the release of intracellular contents and represents a severe muscle injury.
 MRI is the imaging modality of choice.
 Rhabdomyolysis is potentially life-threatening although recovery is excellent with early treatment.

-Symptoms and signs are varied, but a classic tried of muscle pain, weakness, and dark urine are described.
+Symptoms and signs are varied, but a classic triad of muscle pain, weakness, and dark urine are described.

 Most common causes reported in Western adult populations is trauma/crush injury, exercise, cocaine and immobilisation.
 The range of causes is wide:

 - electrolyte abnormalities, e.g. hypokalemia, hypocalcaemia

 - immune-mediate, e.g. dermatomyositis, polymyositis

 - drugs, e.g. alcohol, cocaine, statins, anaesthetic agents, heparin

 - excessive muscle activity, e.g. overexercise, severe forms of delayed onset muscle soreness (DOMS)

 - serum creatinine kinase (CK) will be markedly raised (at least five times normal)

 - elevated serum potassium